In §17 of The Monadology, there is an elegant, notorious, and, to my dismay, all too often misunderstood, gedankenexperiment—Leibniz’s Mill:

 And again, we find a similar theme in Giovanni Gentile’s work:

-“But by [inward] we do not mean to point to a specific part of space outside of which there would be another part….The inward is nothing but the negation of the outward; but it is not the negation of the specific difference by which, for instance, the space outside a circle is distinguished from the space inside it; rather it is the negation also of the proximate genus within a given space which may indifferently be called inside or outside, depending on whether the observer places himself inside or outside the circumference.
+“But by [the inwardness of consciousness] we do not mean to point to a specific part of space outside of which there would be another part....The [inwardness of consciousness] is nothing but the negation of the [outwardness that is characteristic of space]; but it is not the negation of the specific difference by which, for instance, the space outside a circle is distinguished from the space inside it.
+[On the contrary, the inwardness of consciousness is precisely the fact that, our consciousness of the insidedness and outsidedness of a given space] is the negation also of the proximate genus within a given space which may indifferently be called inside or outside, depending on whether the observer places himself inside or outside the circumference.
 Since in space all things are mutually external, everything can be reduced to a sum of parts or points alongside one another; there is nothing but the multiplicity of elements, every one of which is outside all the others.
-The externality, which is negated [in our consciousness of it], is not a relative but an absolute externality; and that which negates it is not a relative but an absolute inwardness.
-Within this absolute inwardness, which is characteristic of thought…everything becomes internal, that is to say everything which, from a spatial point of view, seemed outside us, intrinsically external by the multiplicity of its elements alongside one another.
-Even space reveals itself as the form of a certain level of experience.
-This form is proper to the spirit and intrinsic in it: hence the possibility of [our being conscious of] not only our bodies and all their organs, but everything that surrounds our bodies, from the nearest to the most remote, everything in heaven or in earth, real or imaginary.
-Everything is inward, where the foundation of everything lies.
-If that foundation is denied, all will inevitably collapse.“ (Gentile, The Philosophy of Art, 56-57)
+The externality, which is negated [through our being conscious of it], is not a relative but an absolute externality; and that which negates it is not a relative but an absolute inwardness.
+Within this absolute inwardness, which is characteristic of [our consciousness]…everything [of which we are conscious] becomes internal, that is to say everything which, from a spatial point of view, seemed outside us, intrinsically external by the multiplicity of its elements alongside one another.”
+(Gentile, The Philosophy of Art, 56-57)

 The only spatial “representation” that might help us illustrate (pictorially) the “Partes intra partes” character of Experience would be a torus undergoing “hyperspace rotation” (i.e., rotating in a poloidal direction).
 Such a torus would be simultaneously “rotating-out-of-itself” and “rotating-into-itself, “moving-away-from-itself” and “moving-into-itself,” and “diffusing-itself-out-of-itself” and “infusing-itself-into-itself.”
 It is important to note that it is impossible for a physical object to undergo “hyperspace rotation” in a three-dimensional space without tearing itself apart.
 Here is an animation that I found which just so happens to represent what I have in mind: